AdobeDocs/experience-platform.en/help/query-service/sql/insert-into.md

 ---
-title: Insert Into Use in Query Service
+title: Working with nested data structures in Query Service
-description: This tutorial document provides guidance on best practices for using the INSERT INTO statement in Query Service for use with nested data fields within XDM schemas.
+description: This tutorial document provides a working example for processing and transforming nested data fields using CTAS and INSERT INTO statements.
 ---
-# Use INSERT INTO to update nested data fields
+# Working with nested data structures in Query Service

-This document provides instruction on how to process or transform datasets with complex data types, including nested data structures.
+Adobe Experience Platform Query Service supports the use of nested data fields.
+The complexity of enterprise data structures can make transforming or processing this data complicated.
+This document provides examples of how to create, process, or transform datasets with complex data types including nested data structures.
 This is important for use with third party clients connected to Query Service that do not support nested data types.

-Adobe Experience Platform Query Service provides a PostgreSQL interface to run SQL queries on all datasets managed by Experience Platform.
+Query Service provides a PostgreSQL interface to run SQL queries on all datasets managed by Experience Platform.
 Platform supports the use of either primitive or complex data types in table columns, such as struct or arrays.
 Datasets can also contain nested structures where the column data type can be as complex as an array of nested structures, or a map of maps wherein the value of a key-value pair can be a structure with multiple levels of nesting.

 ## Getting started

 This tutorial requires an understanding of the Query Editor tool to write, validate, and run queries within the Experience Platform user interface (UI).
 Full information on how to run queries though the UI can be found in the [Query Editor UI guide](../ui/user-guide.md).

-More information on the syntax used in this documents examples can be found in the [SQL syntax reference documentation](./syntax.md).
+More information on the syntax used within this document's examples can be found in the [SQL syntax reference documentation](./syntax.md).
 The syntax of the `INSERT INTO` statement can be found in the [INSERT INTO section](./syntax.md#insert-into).

-## Nested datasets

-Query Service supports for the use of nested data fields.
-The complexity of enterprise data structures can make transforming or processing this data complicated.
-This document covers the creation of datasets using complex types including nested structures and how to update these structures using the INSERT INTO statement.

 ## Create a dataset